Table of Contents

 It provides you 2GB worth of free storage, but you can upgrade it for a fee.
 If you opt for Dropbox Plus, you may get it for £7.99/month, which gives you 2TB of storage.
 Meanwhile Dropbox Professional costs £16.58/month, which provides you 3TB.

-Cloud technology offers flexibility and scalability.
+Cloud technology offers many benefits including flexibility and scalability.
 The variety of apps and services that organisations use enable them to become more agile and efficient, ready to meet the everyday demands of clients.

 Choosing cloud storage can be daunting at first since there are numerous considerations to think about.